JAZZ GUITAR LESSONS

 In this lesson, you will analyze the harmony of All The Things, learn a chord melody arrangement and a solo study.

-This lesson is the result of a survey among our subscribers.
-The question was “What is the best jazz guitar solo ever played?”.
+This jazz guitar lesson is the result of a survey with the question “What is the best jazz guitar solo ever played?”.

 Four on Six is a great jazz standard written by Wes Montgomery in 1960 and is a lot of fun to play.

-Besides learning the theme, you will also learn how to improvise over Four on Six’s chord changes.
+Besides learning the theme and intro, you will also learn how to improvise over Four on Six’s chord changes by analyzing the chords and learning which scales and arpeggios Wes Montgomery used in his solos.

 Jazz Guitar Styles